PaulSchiretz/pgl-backup/README.md

 *   **Safety First**:
     *   **Pre-flight Checks**: Validates source and target paths, permissions, and configuration *before* starting any file operations to fail fast and provide clear errors.
     *   **Dry Run Mode**: The `-dry-run` flag lets you see exactly what files would be copied, updated, or deleted without making any actual changes.
+    *   **Permission Lockout Protection**: When copying files and directories, `pgl-backup` automatically ensures the backup user has write permissions on the destination, even if the source is read-only.
+This prevents the backup process from locking itself out on subsequent runs.
+    *   **Consistent User Execution**: While `pgl-backup` includes features to prevent permission lockouts, it is still a best practice to run all backups for a specific target as the same user.
+This ensures consistent file ownership and avoids potential permission issues on Unix-like systems.
     *   **"Ghost Directory" Protection**: On Unix-like systems, it helps prevent accidentally backing up to a mount point when the external drive is not actually mounted.
-    *   **Consistent User Execution**: For maximum reliability, especially when replicating permissions on Unix-like systems, it is recommended to always run `pgl-backup` as the same user for a given target directory.
-This prevents potential permission conflicts if different users write to the same backup set.

 ## Installation